 By adding a small ledge below the knee cap and shaping the socket to apply pressure to either side of the shin bone (tibia), a transtibial amputee is able to stand fully on their prosthetic limb with little to no discomfort.
 The tendon that attaches the knee cap to the shin bone (the patellar tendon) is very strong and can take a lot of force (think of trying to bend a metal bar by putting it across your knee).

 There is a variety of different styles of transtibial prosthesis, and they can be made from plastic (polypropylene, fibreglass or carbon fibre), metal or even wood.
-Metal and wooden limbs are rarely seen these days; fibreglass is by far the most common material.
-The socket is made from a plaster-of-Paris mould taken from your leg, and gives a very precise fit for maximum comfort and support.
+Metal and wooden limbs are rarely seen these days with the majority of these prostheses manufactured from fibreglass.
+The socket is made from a plaster-of-Paris mould taken from your leg which gives a very precise fit for maximum comfort and support.
 The socket is usually fitted over a liner, either made from a firm foam or silicone rubber.
-The foam liner is pulled onto the limb, whereas the more flexible silicone liner is turned inside-out and then rolled onto the limb – the silicone liner was invented in Iceland and is known as the IceROSS system (Icelandic Roll-On Silicone Socket).
+The foam liner is pulled onto the limb, whereas the more flexible silicone liner is turned inside-out and then rolled onto the limb – the silicone liner was invented in Iceland which explains why it is known as the IceROSS system (Icelandic Roll-On Silicone Socket).